 Note: If you are using the Beta UX for BigQuery, you may have to refresh the page to see the new audit dataset appear.

-Now that we've set up logging export, let's query the exported audit logs.
+Now that we've set up logging export, let's submit a simple query before we create views over the exported audit logs.

 You can execute the script from the gist as follows, replacing <PROJECT_ID> with your project id: